julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

   # Data Transformation With Python Mysql Mongodb Database
 This repository is related to a data transformation class.
 In this particular class, we going to build a code with these steps: Step 1: collect data from MySQL; Step 2: transforma the data; Step 3: Ingest the data into the new model with MongoDB Database

 For this particular project we gonna use a sample of mysqlututorial.org named as classicmodels.
 You can dowload this sample from [here](https://www.mysqltutorial.org/mysql-sample-database.aspx) or from this repository.
+With this samples in hands, you will restore the database using the follow command:

+  > mysql -u <user> -p -t < mysqlsampledatabase.sql

+Therefore, you will be able to query the data using SQL.

+OK, kepping going ...
 In the following steps we gonna understand the purpose of this project.

 ## Project: RDBMS to MongoDB Data Transformation